Azure/Azure-Sentinel/Solutions/CohesitySecurity/Data Connectors/Helios2Sentinel/IncidentProducer/readme.md

 **Note:** You don't need to do it if you've already run the script for deploying another Cohesity function app.

 ## Testing
-Check that the function successfully runs at  _<Your Function Name that starts from cohesitypro> | Functions | Monitor_ - each function run precedes the corresponding info message.
-If not, please see the troubleshooting section for tips.
+Check that the function successfully runs at  _``Your function name that starts from cohesitypro`` | Functions | Monitor_.
+Each successfull run should have the corresponding log-message.
+If not, please see the Troubleshooting section for tips.

 ## Troubleshooting
 1. If the function fails because your DataHawk (Helios) API key expired, get your new key by following these steps